-What is USOAR?
-USOAR is a program that matches first-, second- and transfer undergraduate students who do not have previous significant experience in research with a paid research position funded by the Federal Work Study program and the Center for Undergraduate Excellence.
+USOAR is a program that matches first-year, second-year, and transfer undergraduate students who do not have previous significant research experience with a paid research position funded by the Federal Work Study program and the Office of Citizen Scholar Development (OCSD).
+Significant research is a research experience, other than writing an academic paper, as part of a course, or participating in a laboratory-based course, under a faculty member’s supervision or participating directly in a faculty member’s research activities, whether at UVA or elsewhere.
 Students will spend 5-10 hours per week during the academic year working with their faculty supervisor in research-related tasks or projects.
-USOAR strives to not only introduce students to the enriching experiences surrounding research, but also provide students with the chance to build strong relationships with faculty.
-Modeled in part on UROP at the University of Michigan, USOAR grew out of pilot project developed in 2013 by the Provost's Office and Student Financial Services, at the request President Sullivan, who sought to increase scholarly paid work opportunities for undergraduate students.
+USOAR strives to introduce students to the enriching experiences surrounding research and provide students with the chance to build strong relationships with faculty.

 What makes USOAR distinct?

-- It targets rising first-, second- and transfer undergraduate students who do not have previous significant experience in research.
+- It targets rising first-year, second-year, and transfer undergraduate students who do not have previous significant experience in research.

-- It seeks to attract students with financial need and from underrepresented populations and provide them with a path into research.
+- It seeks to attract students with financial need and from underrepresented populations and provide them with a path into research with a faculty mentor.

 How do I participate?